-With a certificate in Unit Clerk Training, you’ll be ready for entry-level positions in a variety of medical environments, including:
+Your certificate for Unit Clerk will prepare you for positions in a variety of medical environments, including:

 - Doctor Offices